ianlewis/todos/actions/issue-reopener/README.md

 ## Configuration

-A configuration file in YAML format can added to your repository.
+An optional configuration file in YAML format can added to your repository.

 ### vanityURLs